astalker/caledonian-stamps/about.md

 Each year there is a social evening, for which a souvenir card is created, and where the Society’s annual competition winners are awarded their trophies.

-New members are very welcome and the current annual subscription is £12, with the option to enrol on an ‘out of town’ membership rate if you live away from Glasgow.
-For details, or to join, contact Ray Welland by e-mail: secretary@caledonianphilatelicsociety.org.uk
+New members are very welcome and the current annual subscription is £15, with the option to enrol on an ‘out of town’ membership rate if you live away from Glasgow.
+For details, or to join, contact Dr Stewart Gardiner by e-mail: secretary@caledonianphilatelicsociety.org.uk